kodecocodes/i9t/contacts/contacts.markdown

 }
 ```

-Here are your two goals in this **CNContactPickerDelegate** method:
+Here are your two goals in this delegate method:

-1. Create new Friends from CNContacts
+1. Create new `Friend` instances from `CNContact`s

-2. Add these new Friends to your friends list
+2. Add these new `Friend` instances to your friends list

 ### Create a Friend from a CNContact

-To easily create a Friend from a CNContact, create a new initializer for Friend that takes a **CNContact** as a parameter.
+To easily create a `Friend` from a `CNContact`, create a new initializer for `Friend` that takes a `CNContact` as a parameter.
 Open **Friend.swift**, and add the following initializer in the extension:

 ```swift
 init(contact: CNContact){